MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot.md

 The following sample provides the exact steps and configuration values to integrate a bot and then escalate the query to a human agent.
 In this sample, three queues and three routing rules are created.
 The bot user is added to one queue, and the agents are added to the two other queues.
 Routing rules are defined in such a way that whenever a customer starts a chat, it will be first sent to the bot, and then escalated to a human agent as per the conditions defined in the routing rules.
 The workstream used in this sample is **ChatWorkStream**.

-1. Follow the instructions in [Configure bot user as Omnichannel agent](#configure-the-bot-user-as-an-omnichannel-agent) to create a bot user.
+1. Follow the instructions in [Configure the app user as Omnichannel agent](#configure-the-app-user-as-omnichannel-agent) to create a bot user.

 2. Follow the instructions in [Add the bot user to queues](#add-the-bot-user-to-queues) to create three queues and add users as follows:
     - **BotQueue**: Add the bot user to this queue.